mikeridgill/ptm_connectivity_and_density/README.md

 ## Slurm output files

-For each run, two output files are created and can be found in the directory called slurm<sub>output</sub>.
+For each run, two output files are created and can be found in the directory called slurm_output.
 One contains any output from the programme (print commands) and the other holds any error messages.

 <a id="orgb4d539c"></a>